-Ambassador Profile – Katrina Shlyakonova, University of Edinburgh, Scotland.
+Ambassador Profile – Dr Katrina Shlyakonova, Spain and Ireland.

-Hi, I’m Katrina – Committee member of the Dick Vet Wildlife Conservation Society at Edinburgh University.
+Hi, I’m Katrina – Former Committee member of the Dick Vet Wildlife Conservation Society at the Royal Dick Veterinary College and Edinburgh University graduate.
 I have been a part of The Expedition Project Ambassador team since 2020.

 Since working with The Expedition Project I have been helping with graphic design work, doing live streams and developing online courses with the help of Wildlife Vets like Dr. Peter Rogers, Ecologists like Terry-Lee Honiball and fellow ambassadors from Edinburgh, Nottingham and RVC, London.